FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 But that doesn't mean the explosives weren't dangerous.

-I'm sure we're gonna get all these subjects a little bit later as well.
+I'm sure we're going to get all these subjects a little bit later as well.

 All right.

-One of the things that we're drilling into hard with the shooter, um, in an effort to try to learn more about his state of mind, his mode of his ideology, his contacts, everything else, is to look at all of his devices, any uh social media accounts he had.
+One of the things that we're drilling into hard with the shooter in an effort to try to learn more about his state of mind, his mode of his ideology, his contact, everything else, is to look at all of his devices, any social media accounts he had, et cetera.

-And uh one of the things we've learned in finally getting into his phone, which was also a significant technical challenge from another.
+And one of the things we've learned in finally getting into his phone, which was also a significant technical challenge from anybody.

 Because they didn't have the code, and I described this before as well.

-Uh and I'm gonna do an episode by the on this, by the way, for you guys on how to exploit telephones, how the feds do this.
+And I'm going to do an episode on this, by the way, for you guys on how to exploit telephones, how the feds do this.

-I'm gonna do a separate episode for that.
+I'm going to do a separate episode for that.

 Encryption perspective.